ohirose/bcpd/README.md

 [BCPD++](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9290402),
-an acceleration scheme based on downsampling and deformation vector interpolation, further accelerates non-rigid point set registration besides the [acceleration](#acceleration) inside BCPD, Specify `-L100`, for example, if you would like to accelerate non-rigid registration with downsampling.
+an acceleration scheme based on downsampling and deformation vector interpolation, further accelerates non-rigid point set registration besides the [acceleration](#acceleration) inside BCPD.
+Specify `-L100`, for example, if you would like to accelerate non-rigid registration with downsampling.
 The resulting registered shape with interpolation is output to the file with the suffix `y.interpolated.txt`.
 If the `-L` option is unspecified and the lambda is relatively small, the method executes